lockss/lockss-rtd-manual/docs/troubleshooting/coredns.rst

 This section offers troubleshooting information related to DNS resolution via CoreDNS in the K3s cluster.

 If both :file:`/etc/resolv.conf` and :file:`/run/systemd/resolve/resolv.conf` (files used to list the IP address of DNS servers) contain loopback addresses, CoreDNS (a component of the K3s Kubernetes cluster that handles DNS resolution) will not work properly [#fnreference]_.
-If :program:`install-lockss` detects this situation, you will see a warning message and the following prompt [#fnrunning]_:
+If :program:`install-lockss` detects this situation, you will see a warning message and the following prompt [#fninstaller]_:

 :guilabel:`IP address(es) of DNS resolvers, separated by ';'`